MMMaellon/SmartObjectSync/Packages/com.llealloo.audiolink/Documentation~/README.md

 ## Using AudioLink in Udon

 AudioLink can be used in Udon via the included UdonBehaviours prefixed by `AudioReactive`, such as `AudioReactiveLight` and `AudioReactiveSurface`.
-However, this use case is not recommended as it requires a fairly expensive GPU readback.
-Performing all of the work directly in a shader yields much better performance.
+You can also directly access the Audio Data in Udon to make custom behaviors, via `AudioLink.GetAudioDataAtPixel`, `AudioLink.LerpAudioDataAtPixel` and `AudioLink.audioData`.

+This functionality can be toggled using the "Enable Readback / Disable Readback" at the bottom of the AudioLink behavior inspector.

+Using this functionality requires reading data back from the GPU to CPU, which incurs a performance penalty.
+On PCVR, the penalty is mostly negligible, as we can make use of "asynchronous readbacks".
+On Quest, however, which does not support asynchronous readbacks, we must do an expensive synchronous readback.
+For this reason, we don't recommend using the feature on Quest.

 ## The AudioLink Texture